pulibrary/dpul-collections/architecture-decisions/0002-indexing.md

 We'll pull records as well as DeletionMarkers so we'll know and record when records have been deleted from Figgy.

-If retries have been enqueued, the Hydrator will pull from the retry queue instad of from Figgy.
-For each resource ID in the retry queue, the Hydrator will duplicate the last row found for that resource in the Hydration Cache, updating its cache order to be the next number in the sequence.

 #### Performance Requirements for Full Hydration

 1 Hour - 2 Days